-This Section 75 partnership arrangement provides nursing and non-nursing care in an intermediate care unit.
-It is jointly commissioned by the three Leeds Clinical Commissioning Groups and Leeds City Council.
-It supports the ongoing commissioning priorities of the Council to work with health partners to reshape services at the intermediate tier and provide a service that is responsive and prevents older people from needing to access more intense care and support services.
+This Section 75 partnership arrangement provided nursing and non-nursing care in an intermediate care unit.
+It was jointly commissioned by the three Leeds Clinical Commissioning Groups and Leeds City Council.
+It supported the ongoing commissioning priorities of the Council to work with health partners to reshape services at the intermediate tier and provided a service that was responsive and prevented older people from needing to access more intense care and support services.
+The partnership ended on 31st October 2017.

-The pooled budget is summarised below:
+The pooled budget for the closing year of 2017/18 is summarised below: